puuu/MQTT433gateway/README.md

 ## MQTT/Automation

-The MQTT433gateway communicates via MQTT, therefore a MQTT broker is needed, e.g., [Mosquitto](https://mosquitto.org/).
+The MQTT433gateway communicates via MQTT, therefore an MQTT broker is needed, e.g., [Mosquitto](https://mosquitto.org/).
 The topics for receiving and transmitting can be configured with the `mqttReceiveTopic` and `mqttSendTopic` settings.
 They default to `rf434/recv/` and `rf434/send/`, respectively.
 It is